Casecommons/pg_search/README.md

 PgSearch::Multisearch.rebuild(Product, false)
 ```

-This is also available as a Rake task, for convenience.
+Rebuild is also available as a Rake task, for convenience.

     $ rake pg_search:multisearch:rebuild[BlogPost]